Karen BeckerProfessor of Cello, Interim Area Head for Strings

 DMA in Cello Performance, University of Texas at Austin

 Cellist Karen Becker is an active soloist and avid chamber player.
 She has performed throughout the United States as well as in Europe and Mexico.
-She is faculty artist with the Red Lodge Music Festival in Montana as well as the Omaha Conservatory of Music Institute.
-She has served on the faculty of the Ameropa Chamber Music Festival in Praque (Czech Republic) where she performed in a series of concerts in various venues throughout the city, such as the prestigious Suk Hall at the Rudolfinum, Martinu Hall at the Academy of Music, and the Hall of Mirrors at the Klementinum.
+In addition to serving as faculty artist with the Red Lodge Music Festival in Montana and the Omaha Conservatory of Music Institute, she has also served as artist faculty with the Ameropa Chamber Music Festival in Praque (Czech Republic).
+In Prague she performed in a series of concerts in various venues throughout the city, such as the prestigious Suk Hall at the Rudolfinum, Martinu Hall at the Academy of Music, and the Hall of Mirrors at the Klementinum.

-In October 2017 Becker gave the California premiere of Laurence Sherr’s Sonata for Cello and Piano: Mir Zaynen Do! as part of Daniel Pearl World Music Days; the same sonata for which she gave the world premiere at the University of Nebraska in 2015.
-The recording of her Montana premiere was featured on American Public Media’s Performance Today several times in 2017.
+In October 2017 Dr. Becker gave the California premiere of Laurence Sherr’s Sonata for Cello and Piano: Mir Zaynen Do! as part of Daniel Pearl World Music Days; the same sonata for which she gave the world premiere at the University of Nebraska in 2015.
+Sha is a regular featured artist on American Public Media’s Performance Today.

 An active member of the American String Teachers Association (ASTA), Becker has served as a past president of both the Nebraska and Missouri chapters and has presented at numerous ASTA National Conferences, including those held in Atlanta, Georgia; Kansas City, Missouri; Reno, Nevada; Providence, Rhode Island; and Salt Lake City, Utah.
 She has been on the planning committee for ASTA National Conventions and served on the organization’s committees at the national level.
 In February 2005 she received the ASTA Citation for Leadership & Merit.